nopara73/ZeroLink/README.md

 #### How long does a round take?

 The first phase: Input Registration, using the recommended dynamic anonymity set algorithm at low liquidity could take hours or days.
-At medium liquidity it will average to three minutes, at high liquidity it will run within a few seconds.
+At medium liquidity it will average three minutes, at high liquidity it will run within a few seconds.

 If actors disconnect during Input Registration, Connection Confirmation will time out after one minute, otherwise this phase should execute quickly.